 Jones Gap State Park is a hidden gem in South Carolina.
 But that only means you’ll have the park all to yourself when you go searching for those starry nights.
 The park is a part of the Mountain Bridge Wilderness Area.
 So it offers lots of hiking experiences – there are about 30 trails of different levels of difficulty.
 The park’s lush forests and isolation from big cities pave the way for the stars to come out at night.
 While it is nice and dark, you may find it a bit challenging to find a place with open sky views as it’s a wooded area – so don’t expect a full horizon-to-zenith-to-horizon view.

 Located on the border between South and North Carolina, Kings Mountain State Park is one of the best places to go stargazing in the Palmetto State.
 In fact, some even argue that it has the best views of the night sky.
 The state park consists of 6,885 acres of pristine forests.

-Despite its closeness to the city or Charlotte, there’s a surprisingly low level of light pollution inside the park.
+Despite its closeness to the city or Charlotte, North Carolina, there’s a surprisingly low level of light pollution inside the park.

 Lake Murray sits just outside of Columbia; it’s a great place to go on your South Carolina stargazing adventure.

 This park has managed to keep the urban glow from the city outside of its perimeter, and come nightfall, the lake area is a surprisingly dark area.
 It can get crowded during the summer months with locals and tourists – bear that in mind if you prefer quieter locations.

 Since you’re so close to Columbia, don’t miss the chance to stop by the Melton Memorial Observatory.
 The property sits on the University of South Carolina’s campus.
 It is open to the public for stargazing events and other astronomy-related activities throughout the year.

 Visitors can attend public observing sessions, which are typically held on Friday evenings to view the moon, planets, and other celestial objects through their 14-inch Celestron telescope.